davesheinbein/ui-kit-modern/src/components/Forms/Explanation.md

 - **Forms.tsx**: The main Forms component.
 Renders all form field types based on the `kind` prop and configuration.
 Handles label, error, helper text, and full-width layout.
 Uses `FormsBodyFactory` for field rendering.
 - **configurations.ts**: Centralizes all form field configuration presets.
 Defines the `ExtendedFormsKind` type, configuration interfaces, and a map of default configurations for each kind.
 Used by the factory and main component.
-- **factory.tsx**: Provides the `FormsFactory`, `F` (ultra-short alias), and `FormsPresets` for DRY instantiation of form fields and common form layouts.
-Enables rapid creation of common patterns and custom fields.
 - **Forms.module.scss**: Contains all styles for the forms system, including layout, error states, label, helper text, and field-specific styles.
 Uses SCSS modules and project-wide mixins/variables.
 - **index.ts**: Barrel file that exports the main component, types, configurations, factory, and presets for easy import elsewhere.